jpthibault20/aeroconnect/README.md

 ## todo VERSION 1.0
     - page calendar:
-        litle update for instructor create this session or admin or owner (REMOVE, remove student, ...) logisue book session:
+        litle update for instructor create this session or admin or owner (REMOVE, remove student, ...) autorisation :
-            user have minimal autorisation for this action student available for this time session
-        autorisation :
             full acces : ADMIN / OWNER / INSTRUCTOR
-            student acces: STUDENT (see and book session) another role: can just see session

     - page session flight:
         add pilote col for all access